natcap/invest.users-guide/source/wind_energy.rst

 .. math:: NPV = \sum^T_{t=1}(R_t-C_t)(1+i)^{-t}
     :label: eq9

-Where :math:`R_t` is the gross revenue collected in year :math:`t`, and :math:`C_t` are the aggregate costs in year :math:`t`. math:`T` represents the expected lifetime of the facility, and :math:`i` represents the discount rate (http://en.wikipedia.org/wiki/Discount_rate) or weighted average cost of capital (WACC, http://en.wikipedia.org/wiki/Weighted_average_cost_of_capital).
+Where :math:`R_t` is the gross revenue collected in year :math:`t`, and :math:`C_t` are the aggregate costs in year :math:`t`. :math:`T` represents the expected lifetime of the facility, and :math:`i` represents the discount rate (http://en.wikipedia.org/wiki/Discount_rate) or weighted average cost of capital (WACC, http://en.wikipedia.org/wiki/Weighted_average_cost_of_capital).
 Both :math:`T` and :math:`i` can be changed by the user; :math:`T` can be found in the global parameters `.csv` file and :math:`i` is entered in the valuation section of the user interface.
 For projects that are financed by both debt and equity and where there is a significant amount of risk associated with establishing and maintaining the projected stream of revenues, WACC is a more appropriate method for establishing the time value of money.
 As this parameter enters into the calculation in the same way as a discount rate would, if you prefer you can input an appropriate discount rate and interpret the results accordingly.
 We do not supply a default value, but Levitt et al. (2011) suggest a WACC value of .116 based on a comprehensive analysis of industry specific discount rates and different debt/equity structures in Europe and the U.S. This is higher than discount rates typically used elsewhere, such as in standard cost benefit analysis, so you may find your application justifies a different rate.

 Annual gross revenue is calculated by multiplying the price per kWh, :math:`s`, by the annual amount of kWh supplied to the grid by a wind farm, :math:`E_t`, thus :math:`R_t=sE_t`.
 It is assumed that energy is not collected in the first year during the construction phase.